FireSquid6/inkdocs/notes/working.md

   - ( ) in8n plugin
 - ( ) 404 page support and handling
 - ( ) server caching
+- ( ) layout choosing system

+  - For each page, we first check the metadata for a layout.
+If a layout there is specified, we use that.
+Then we check a "directory layouts" map recursively for a layout.
+If nothing there is found, we just use the default layout.

+- ( ) bugs in initial testing
+  - ( ) if the static directory doesn't exit, it crashes
+  - ( ) recursivelyreaddir doesn't work if the main file isn't the cwd

 # Places to share once finished